top of page

 San Pedro Itzicán is located on steep hills (the centre of the town is located at 1,500 metres), with a steep hill down to the lakeshore.
 The lakeshore is deep at that point, unlike other parts of Lake Chapala.
 Farming is limited because of the hills and rocky landscape.

 The scenery is stunning in this area as it is unspoiled and rugged - but there is garbage everywhere because of limited garbage collection.
-Some roads are barely usable and its best to have a SUV or something similar car to get around.
+Some roads are barely usable and its best to have a SUV or a similar car to get around.
 Few people in the town have cars at all and rely on buses if they have the money for them.

-For many years, Poco a Poco volunteers under the Mexican charity - Brigada Estatal de Proteccion Civil y Bomberos J. Trinidad Lopez Rivas, A.C.
+For many years, Poco a Poco worked under the Mexican charity,Brigada Estatal de Proteccion Civil y Bomberos J. Trinidad Lopez Rivas, A.C.
 But that organization closed in 2022 due to the founder having health issues.
+In January 2026, Poco a Poco San Pedro Itzicán is still in the very final stages of becoming an official Mexican Charity - it's a long slow process!

 The communities around the towns of San Pedro Itzicán and Mezcala really need help and support.
 These are indigenous communities, the people are extremely poor, and lack education and services.
 They also face serious health issues (especially kidney disease), malnutrition, few work opportunities, and many social issues, making it hard for people in these communities to survive.
 Many of the homes are headed by women and do not have the support of a spouse for income.

-the community, and encourage help from other organizations, all through the guidance of Anita Torres.
+Poco a Poco San Pedro tries to create new initiatives and opportunities for the community, and encourage help from other organizations, all through the guidance of Anita Torres.
 Anita is a Mexican national, not even originally from the area, but she decided to live in San Pedro, and help the community.
 She is a social worker by profession, and has become the person people go to for help.

 If you visit the area, you are struck by just how many children are around - on their own.
 The population has increased dramatically in the past 18 years.
 Sadly more than 300 of those children have been "abandoned".
 There is no family member to register them for school, so they do not attend school, and many do not have a stable home to live in.